chainer/chainerui/docs/source/reference/ui.rst

 .. image:: ../../images/chart_save.png

-Save log chart as PNG or JSON, download will be started.
+* ``PNG``: Save log chart as PNG
+* ``Code``: Download Python script.
+Run the downloaded script then get a chart image using Matplotlib.
+Lines plotted or not are followed by configuration on Web UI.
+The script has all log data as JSON.

 .. _ui_edit_line: